aldenbernsteinn/CY.AI/README.md

 --
 # Step 5:

-1. Create a new Python file in your project directory --
+Create a new Python file in your project directory
+   --

 ---

 # Step 6: Ensure Dependencies

-1. Create virtual environment
+First, Create virtual environment
    --
 python -m venv venv

-2.Activate virtual environment (Windows)
+Then do one of the following:
 --

+   Activate virtual environment (Windows)
+   --

    venv\Scripts\activate

 OR
 --

-2. Activate virtual environment (macOS/Linux)
+   Activate virtual environment (macOS/Linux)
    --
    source venv/bin/activate

-3. Install packages from requirements.txt
+Next, Install packages from requirements.txt
    --
 pip install -r requirements.txt